-Western Perspective Principal Greg Stahl has been a writer and editor focusing on the politics, people, economy and ecology of the Rocky Mountain West for nearly 20 years.
+Western Perspective is operated by writer, editor and photographer Greg Stahl, who has focused his work on the politics, people, economy and ecology of the Rocky Mountain West for more than 20 years.
 Presently the Communications and Research Director at Boise-based conservation group Idaho Rivers United Stahl works on endangered salmon recovery, in-stream water rights, Wild and Scenic river campaigns and water-wise education efforts.
 He also worked from July 2009 to September 2010 as senior editor at Sun Valley Magazine, a four-times-per-year glossy out of Hailey, Idaho.

 In 2005, Stahl was selected for the Ted Scripps Fellowships in Environmental Journalism at the University of Colorado at Boulder, where he concentrated his studies in CU’s School of Law.
 During the fellowship Stahl collected considerable interviews and research on the evolving West as viewed through the lens of policy initiatives and personalities, and he plans to publish his work as an examination of the question: What is the New West?

 Stahl also worked as senior reporter and, later, assistant editor at the Idaho Mountain Express newspaper in Ketchum, Idaho, where he wrote about an array of public land and environment issues.
 His co-authored series examining trends in western wilderness designation won the 2004 National Newspaper Association’s Better Newspaper Contest in the investigative reporting category.
 Another co-authored series examining western resort-town growth earned second place recognition in the same category in 2005.
 He has won numerous awards in competitions among Idaho’s newspapers and magazines in varying categories and earned the peculiar distinction of becoming the most award-winning reporter to work at the newspaper since it was founded in the early 1970s.